TritonDataCenter/rfd/rfd/0053/README.md

 ---
 author: Robert Mustacchi <rm@joyent.com>
-state: predraft
+state: draft
 ---

 # RFD 53 Improving ZFS Pool Layout Flexibility

+Each compute node in Triton is based off of SmartOS.
+All file system data is managed by ZFS in a single pool (zpool) of storage.
+This zpool is traditionally named `zones`.
+This zpool is created when the compute node (or headnode) is first set up.

-Today, Triton effectively requires a very specific pool layout.
-This is done by some of the logic in [disklayout(1M)](http://smartos.org/man/1m/disklayout).
-While disklayout logically allows for a couple of different layouts to be used, Triton does not allow administrators to set this.
-While in an ideal, more appliance centric world, this would just be a thing, reality is not quite that.
-In fact, over the life time of disklayout.js, there have been many numerous changes based on sometimes contradictory customer requirements.
+Today, Triton effectively hard-codes specific zpool layouts.
+This is implemented by some of the logic in [disklayout(1M)](http://smartos.org/man/1m/disklayout).
+While disklayout logically allows for a couple of different layouts to be used, Triton does not allow administrators to specify them.
+In an ideal, more appliance centric world, this continue being determined automatically;
+however, reality does not allow us to be quite so rigid.
+In fact, over the life time of disklayout.js, there have been many changes to these hard-code defaults based on sometimes contradictory customer requirements.

 As such, we've reached the point where instead of hard-coding this